jitendrabhamare/Problems-vs-Algorithms/explanation_1.md

 ### Efficiency

 - The code uses binary search algorithm and hence divides problem size into half after each recursion.
 Therefore, time complexity is `O(log(n))`

+# Search in a Rotated Sorted Array

+### Problem statement
+> You are given a sorted array which is rotated at some random pivot point.

+Example: [0,1,2,4,5,6,7] might become [4,5,6,7,0,1,2]

+> You are given a target value to search.
+If found in the array return its index, otherwise return -1.

+You can assume there are no duplicates in the array and your algorithm's runtime complexity must be in the order of O(log n).

+Example:

+Input: nums = [4,5,6,7,0,1,2], target = 0, Output: 4
+### Code Design
+### Efficiency